FinTech Wales Foundry Accelerator Program 2022 Cohort Announced

 The 12-week no equity program, titled The Foundry: Validate Raise & Scale, is the only accelerator of its kind in Wales, with an explicit focus on helping founders overcome the challenges of validating, fundraising, and scaling a new venture successfully.

-After a rigorous interview process, the Foundry and its sponsors Principality Building Society, Admiral Financial Services (AFSL), and Cardiff Capital Region City Deal, extended offers to nine startups from across the UK and Europe, who will begin the programme on 26th of January.
+After a rigorous interview process, the Foundry and its sponsors Principality Building Society, Admiral Financial Services (AFSL), and Cardiff Capital Region City Deal, extended offers to eight startups from across the UK and Europe, who will begin the programme on 26th of January.
 The accelerators format will safely combine intensive digital and in-person mentoring sessions with experienced industry leaders at the programme’s Cardiff hub, Covid restrictions allowing, before culminating in an event showcasing their progress at the accelerator’s end in mid-April.

 Neil Cocker, Programme Director of the FinTech Wales Foundry, comments:

-“We are delighted to welcome nine exciting startups to our 2022 Foundry program.
+“We are delighted to welcome eight exciting startups to our 2022 Foundry program.
 This year’s cohort represents some of the most forward-thinking startups in financial literacy, data management, blockchain, AI, and other areas of financial challenges with a growing need for innovation.
 We look forward to witnessing the transformation these startups bring to the financial ecosystem with their innovative digital solutions.”

 TropoGo (Wales) — India’s First and only real-time Micro Drone insurance.